ADN Admissions Requirements

 - If accepted, all applicants must participate in drug and alcohol testing and submit to a criminal history background check; criminal history complies with MS Code Section 43-11-13(5)(6)(iii).

 Copiah-Lincoln Community College does not discriminate on the basis of race, color, religion, national origin, sex, age, disability, or other factors prohibited by law in any of its educational programs, activities, admissions, or employment practices.
-The following offices have been designated to handle inquires and complaints regarding the nondiscrimination policies of Copiah-Lincoln Community College.
+The following offices have been designated to handle inquiries and complaints regarding the non- discrimination policies of Copiah-Lincoln Community College.
+Questions, complaints, or requests in regard to Title IX directives should be made to the Title IX Coordinator, Dr. Brenda Brown Orr, The Thames Conference Center, 1084 Lake Drive, Wesson, MS 39191, (601) 643-8671.
+Questions, complaints, or requests in regard to Section 504 directives should be made to:

 For questions, call 601.643.8413 or email firstname.lastname@example.org.